 How to Make Sharing Custody Easier for You and Your Child

 When parents divorce, one of their primary concerns is the health and well-being of their children.
 Depending on the details surrounding the situation, the court is likely to require that the parents work together in sharing child custody.
-Disputes and disagreements between the parties often make doing so difficult and can have a detrimental effect on the child.
-To protect your rights and make the situation easier, our New Jersey family law attorneys recommend the following tips.
+Disputes and disagreements between the parties often make doing so difficult and can have a detrimental effect on the children involved.

 Putting Your Child First in Custody Arrangements